-It is very old fashioned in posture, broad and bulky.
-A dinosaur adept immediately recognizes that the sculptors clinged to the Tyrannosaurus from the Great Dinosaur Mural at the Peabody Museum of Natural History from the Yale University in New Haven while sculpting this model.
+It is very old fashioned in posture: broad and bulky.
+A dinosaur adept immediately recognizes that the sculptors clung to the Tyrannosaurus from the Great Dinosaur Mural at the Peabody Museum of Natural History from the Yale University in New Haven, while sculpting this model.

 The unequalled fresco was painted to the wall of the great dinosaur hall by Rudolph Zallinger in 1944 and is still highly esteemed by palaeoartists around the world.
-The mural shows early reptiles as behemoths of a long lost time and represents the common sense on dinosaurs those days.
-They were regarded as sluggish, dim – witted animals leading towards extinction cluelessly.
+The mural shows early reptiles as behemoths of a long lost time and represents the common view of dinosaurs those days.
+They were regarded as sluggish, dim-witted animals leading cluelessly towards extinction.

-The Linde Tyrannosaurus is a three dimensional version of the T.rex on the fresco.
-The sculptors assigned all the details accurately: Nostrils, ears, the very small arms, the eyes and the teeth.
-They even noted the crest on the back, making it look like made of skin.
+The Linde Tyrannosaurus is a three-dimensional version of the T.rex on the fresco.
+The sculptors assigned all the details accurately: nostrils, ears, the very small arms, the eyes and the teeth.
+They even noted the crest on the back, making it look like it is made of skin.
 It runs down to the end of the tail as a small, jagged ridge.
 I also love the highly detailed plaits on the neck.
 The waxy surface makes these plaits look like leathery skin.

-Overall, Linde T.rex is a gem in every collection.
+Overall, the Linde T. rex is a gem in every collection.
 Not just because of its overall look, but also because its connection to the Yale mural and the fact it is probably the only Austrian T.rex out there.